He may have lived over 400 years ago, but William Shakespeare’s impact on today’s society keeps him forever young.

 So if there’s one subject historians, linguists, and literature-buffs alike can get excited about, it’s a short and sweet list of Shakespeare’s top five contributions to modern society.
 Here's the lineup:

 1. Shakespeare’s everlasting impact on literature — and your report card

 If your school taught English literature, odds are you studied a Shakespearean play.
-You might’ve walked into the first day of class rolling your eyes, but you quickly found yourself hooked.
-In no time, you were vehemently vouching for Beatrice’s importance in Much Ado About Nothing, or unintentionally identifying with Iago from Othello (yikes…) in front of all your classmates.
+Maybe you walked into the first day of class rolling your eyes, or perhaps you quickly found yourself hooked — vehemently vouching for Beatrice’s importance in “Much Ado About Nothing,” or unintentionally identifying with Iago from “Othello” (yikes…) in front of all your classmates.

-When you’re writing plays about love, jealousy, and betrayal, you’re bound to dish out some pretty epic insults – especially if you happen to possess the dramatic chops of Shakespeare.
-For all the speeches contemplating love and the meaning of life, there’s also some pretty straight forward, old-school burns.
+When writing plays about love, jealousy, and betrayal, one is bound to dish out some pretty epic insults – especially if you happen to possess the writing chops of Shakespeare.
+For all the speeches contemplating love and the meaning of life, there’s also some pretty straightforward, old-school burns.